Trixter

-Trixter is an American hard rock/glam metal band formed in 1983 in Paramus, New Jersey.
+Trixter is an American hard rock band formed in 1983 in Paramus, New Jersey.
 The band gained popularity in the early 1990s with hits like "Give It to Me Good" that peaked at number 65 on the Billboard Hot 100 in 1990 and "One in a Million".
 Despite lineup changes and a hiatus in the late 90s, Trixter has maintained a presence in the rock scene through tours and occasional album releases.

 Career

 Early years

 Trixter was formed in June 1983 in Paramus, New Jersey by Steve Brown (who was then twelve years old) and Doug "Dougie C." Cowie.
 Originally known as Rade, Brown and Cowie, they added drummer Mike Pane, and later singer Pete Loran to round out the lineup.
 After a single concert, Pane was replaced with Mark "Gus" Scott, and the band changed its name to Trixter.
 By 1986, Trixter was a constant fixture on the concert scene, quickly growing a fan base on the strength of their live shows.
 By 1987, Trixter was performing to sold-out crowds, playing with acts like Kix and Skid Row.
 In addition to their live success, the band found themselves being courted by several major record labels.
 In 1988, Trixter began recording at Bear Tracks Studios in New York with engineer Nelson Ayers, most notable for recording Guns N' Roses' Appetite for Destruction, on what was intended to become their first studio album titled "Just Having Fun".
 The album was never released, and in November 1988, founding member Dougie C. was replaced with local bassist PJ Farley.
 In May 1989, the band landed a deal with MCA Records.